rmsk2/rustpwman/README.md

 ![](/screenshot.png?raw=true "Screenshot of rustpwman")

-It is expected that the referenced file contains encrypted password information. `rustpwman` encrypts its data at rest using AES-256 in GCM mode with a 128 bit tag length and 96 bit nonce.
+It is expected that the referenced file contains encrypted password information. `rustpwman` encrypts its data at rest using AES-256 in GCM mode with a 128 bit tag length and a 96 bit nonce.
 The encrypted data file is a simple JSON data structure.
 This may serve as an example:

 ```
 {